 Those two thoughts slowly gave life to the idea of From the Abbey.
 I realized that part of my adventure in faith was a call to share the JOY of learning our faith and applying it to our lives with other adults - adults like you!

 First I took what I learned back to the high school.
 I was determined not only to know my stuff, but to motivate high school juniors to learn the Church's moral teachings.
-By the time I left high school teaching to become a stay-home dad after 10 years of teaching, other teachers were telling me that they were hearing students in the hallway say that morality was their favorite class!
+Within a few years, students were saying that morality was their favorite class!

 After becoming a stay-home dad for our two adopted children, God laid it on my heart to do the same thing for Catholic adults.
 So I started to research adult education to figure out how adults learn.
 I am applying that research to the Catholic adult education programs I am offering through From the Abbey.